 If we already have the textbook in the Course Reserves area of the library, students should request book chapters to be scanned and delivered via ILLiad, one chapter per request.
 It should be the material you will need in the next week or two.

-The scan will be loaded into ALMA Course Reserves and will remain 'live' for the Fall Semester 2020 only.
-As of December 23, 2020 access to it will be gone and we will delete the file.
+The scan will be loaded into ALMA Course Reserves and will remain 'live' for the Spring 2021 semester only.

 We will only be able to upload 10-15% of the total text to stay in compliance with copyright laws.

-We want to keep personal copies of textbooks books out of the library for this semester.
+Currently, we want to keep personal copies of textbooks and other books out of the library.
 The quarantining will slow the process down, so it will expedite things if the faculty make the scans and email them.

-If they have any personal copies of books in Course Reserves and want them back, have them email Jaime and he will make arrangements for them to get their material back.
+If faculty have any personal copies of books in Course Reserves and want them back, email Jaime and he will make arrangements for them.

 Finding OER to Supplement Course Materials